Colep39/themepark-ms/README.md

 This project involves handing aspects of a theme park, including featured rides, shop items, ticket purchasing, maintenance information, weather affecting the park, revenue, and user profiles.

 ## Deployment Link:
-The application is deployed to be accessed with this link: [themepark-ms-git-main-cole-plagens-projects.vercel.app](themepark-ms-git-main-cole-plagens-projects.vercel.app)
+The application is deployed to be accessed with this link: [https://themepark-ms-git-main-cole-plagens-projects.vercel.app](https://themepark-ms-git-main-cole-plagens-projects.vercel.app)

 ## Features:
 - User Authentication for different user roles of a Visitor, Staff Member, or Admin